 Developing the feeling of being safe depends on how parents or caregivers interact with their child.
 Does this mean that parents and caregivers have to be happy and playful all the time?
 No!
 That isn’t realistic.
 We can, however, be aware and work towards staying regulated ourselves so that we can respond well to our children in a connected way.

 Let’s practice mindfulness with our actions towards our children.
 First, be aware of how your past is affecting your parenting.
 Were your parents stoic type of people who showed little emotion?
 Were your parents very serious or very emotional?
 How has that affected how you respond to behavioral struggles with your children?

 Secondly, I’ll take a line from the musical, Hamilton.
 Talk less, smile more!
 Parents have a tendency to enter into a monologue of correction when children are displaying harder behaviors.
-Dr. Bruce Perry reminds us that in order to help our children calm their fight, flight, freeze responses we should first help them regulate or calm down.
+Dr. Bruce Perry reminds us that in order to help our children calm their fight, flight, and freeze responses we should first help them regulate or calm down.
 He then shares that we must relate and connect with our child through an attuned and sensitive relationship.
 Finally, Dr. Perry encourages parents and caregivers that then we can help our children reflect, learn, and articulate their needs.
-This is where the real teaching and discipling begins.
+This is where the real teaching and discipline begins.

 Thirdly, pay attention to your non-verbal facial expressions and body language.
 Does your child often ask you if you are mad or upset?
 When you feel stressed, does your child seem to act out more?
 Could it be that your child’s stress response is increased because he is picking up on yours?
 And finally, work hard to be playful!
 You can do it!
 Laughter is a key connector that binds our hearts together.